 In December 1940, at the founding meeting of the Society of Vertebrate Paleontology, only one woman participated.
 Her name was Ottilie ("Tilly") Edinger, and her lone-female presence at the SVP was just one of many remarkable episodes in her life.

-Born in 1897 to an affluent German Jewish family, Edinger was the daughter of comparative neurologist Ludwig Edinger, who founded a neurological research institute.
-Until she was 12, her parents had her tutored at home, in part by English and French governesses, and that exposure to foreign languages served her well years later.
+Born in 1897 to an affluent German Jewish family, Edinger was the daughter of comparative neurologist Ludwig Edinger, who founded a neurological research institute, and social activist Anna Goldschmidt.
+Until Tilly was 12, her parents had her tutored at home, in part by English and French governesses, and that exposure to foreign languages served her well years later.
 At 12, she started studying at the Schiller-Schule, the only secondary school for girls then operating in Frankfurt.
 She went on to study at the Universities of Heidelberg, Frankfurt and Munich.

 Edinger characterized her college experience as unhappy until she changed her focus from zoology to paleontology.
 She completed her doctoral dissertation on a Mesozoic marine reptile, Nothosaurus, in 1921.
 While preparing her dissertation, she came across a skull with a natural brain cast that preserved the external brain anatomy very well.
 She was hooked.
 Her fixation wasn't just fossils, but fossil brains.